GoogleCloudPlatform/community/tutorials/migrating-rails-app-from-heroku-to-google-appengine.md

           -h /path/to/my/rails/app/tmp/cloudsql/[CONNECTION-NAME] \
           latest.dump

-    Note: You might encounter permissible warnings during the migration.
+    Note: You might encounter several warnings during the migration.
+Unless they result in errors, you can safely ignore these warnings.

 1. Terminate the `cloud_sql_proxy` process.